 It may be a good idea to talk to the landlord to get a sense of their standards before you apply.
 You may be able to avoid having to pay unnecessary screening fees if you find out ahead of time that the landlord will not consider renting to any tenant who has an eviction or criminal history.
 Landlords may be willing to discuss their specific criteria, which could save you from paying screening fees for a unit where the landlord will not be willing to rent to you because of a blemish on your record.

 The new law also requires that if the tenant’s application is denied, the landlord must provide a written adverse action notice stating the specific reasons and consumer report or information that led to the denial.
-There is a sample form of the adverse action notice both in RCW 59.18.257 and in New State Law: What the Landlord Must Tell You about Tenant Screening.
+There is a sample form of the adverse action notice in RCW 59.18.257.
 If the landlord fails to provide the prospective tenant with a written notice before screening or a written adverse action notice if denied, then the landlord may be liable to the tenant for up to $100.
 The prevailing party can also recover court costs and reasonable attorney fees.